lmdncn/liam-duncan-development/src/content/blog/getting-claude-code-right-best-practices-from-the-trenches.md

 ---

 ## 6. Manage Context Aggressively

 Claude has a huge context window, but drift is real.
 My habits:

-- `/clear` when I switch features
+- **Use `/clear` when I switch features or domains.** It wipes the conversational memory so you start fresh.
+This prevents bleeding context from authentication work into payment logic, for example.

-- `/compact` to keep only what matters
+- **Use `/compact` when the conversation grows heavy.** Tell it what matters (e.g. "Focus on authentication logic and schema decisions") so it prunes fluff but keeps critical context.

-- Subagents for tests or docs so the main context stays lean
+- **Use subagents for docs, tests, or refactors** so the main thread stays lean.
+Let specialized agents handle orthogonal work without polluting your primary context.

-- Frequent commits so I can roll back if Claude drifts too far
+- **Make frequent git commits before big prompts.** Claude sometimes "gets carried away," so commits let me roll back cleanly.

+- **Avoid very long, sprawling sessions without refresh** — drift can creep in even with a massive context window.

 This is the difference between sharp outputs and spaghetti.